Godzilla (TriStar): Toys

 Prior to release of the 1998 film, anticipation for the film was high and several companies licensed merchandise from both Sony and Toho, expecting the film to be the biggest hit of the year.
 While products sold well initially, they began to decline after the film's release; the decline in sales was attributed to the film's negative reception from critics, audiences, fans, and theater owners.
 As a result, several retailers were stuck with unsold merchandise, and a toy-line, based on the animated series, by Trendmasters was cancelled due to low advanced orders from retailers.

-In 2023, Spiral Studios licensed the character from Toho as "Zilla" for a 124 cm statue.
+In 2023, Spiral Studios licensed the character from Toho as "Zilla" for a 124 cm statue, sculpted by Tanaka Kenichi, for their Legacy lineup.
 In 2024, Bandai released two versions of the character for their Movie Monster Series line; one as Godzilla (1998) and the other as Zilla (2004).
+In 2026, Spiral Studios announced to have acquired the character as "Godzilla (1998)" for a 65 cm. statue, also to be sculpted by Tanaka; it is expected to be released in late 2026 or early 2027.
+Gino Acevedo, who worked on the 1998 film as a creature paint designer and supervisor, consulted on the coloration and surface treatment.